 Whether baijiu becomes a fixture at the dinner table, in cocktails, or both, one thing is certain.
 “The future for baijiu outside China,” says Dias Blue, “is most assuredly bright.”

-Derek Sandhaus has written several books on Chinese history and culture, including Baijiu: The Essential Guide to Chinese Spirits and the forthcoming Drunk in China: Baijiu and the World’s Oldest Drinking Culture.
-He is a cofounder of Ming River Sichuan Baijiu and currently serves as the brand’s education director.
+Derek Sandhaus has written several books on Chinese history and culture, including Baijiu: The Essential Guide to Chinese Spirits and Drunk in China: Baijiu and the World’s Oldest Drinking Culture.
+He is a cofounder of Ming River Sichuan Baijiu and currently serves as the brand’s communications director.
 He is also the editor of DrinkBaijiu.com.
-He lives with his wife and dog in Jerusalem, where he is developing a fondness for arak.
+He lives in Washington, D.C.